mstinsky/neutron/doc/source/ovn/faq/index.rst

 a deployment wide setting.
 In contrast to ML2/ovs which was able to specify this setting per router (only admin).

+DVR will be used for IPv6 GUAs if the ovn / enable_distributed_ipv6 flag is configured to True in the neutron server configuration, being a deployment wide setting.

 Although ovn driver does not expose the "distributed" flag of routers throught the API.